-How to fix “SMART failure detected on hard disk”
+How to bypass smart failure predicted on hard disk and fix “SMART failure detected on hard disk”

 1. Run built-in diagnostic tests